JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 that looks almost random (this is the notorious chaos theory), or importantly, it can "stabilize" to something known as a steady state or equilibria value.
 This last behavior happens when
-$x_{ss} = f(x_{ss})$, where once it settles in to this pattern it will repeat the pattern ad infinitum, and thus solving the infinity problem is equivalent to finding a steady state.
-An entire literature characterizes the properties of $f$ which cause values to converge to a single repeating value in this sense, and we would refer you to the book "Nonlinear Dynamics and Chaos" by Strogatz as an accessible introduction to this topic.
+$x_{ss} = f(x_{ss})$, where once it settles in to this pattern it will repeat the pattern ad infinitum, and thus solving the infinity problem can be equivalent to finding a steady state.
+An entire literature characterizes the properties of $f$ which cause values to converge to a single repeating value in this sense, and we refer you to the book "Nonlinear Dynamics and Chaos" by Strogatz as an accessible introduction to this topic.

 If you take a random $f$, it turns out one of the most likely behaviors is for $f$ to either